 This is one hobby that I hope my toddler will continue throughout his life, considering all the benefits I’ve already seen that reading has had on him:

 - He learns about things he otherwise hasn’t seen in person yet, whether it’s the seasons of the year (we don’t exactly have a “winter” here in Southern California) or a caterpillar transforming into a butterfly.

 - Books provide entertainment.
 He can easily sit by the bookcase for over an hour flipping through books.

 - Books expose him to new words.
 How often have you told someone, “And then I exclaimed…“?
 We don’t exactly go around saying words like “exclaimed” or “shuddered,” but because we read them in books, he has a storage of words that he probably wouldn’t learn just by listening to conversations.

-- He is starting to learn how to read.
-This may be a bit premature to say, but I think my toddler is starting to get the idea of reading.
+- He is learning how to read.
+This may be a bit premature to say, but I think my toddler is getting the idea of reading.
 He knows that “N-O” spells “no,” so imagine my surprise when he saw the letters “T-O” and he said, “That spells ‘toe’!”
 Okay, so it’s not exactly “toe,” it’s really “to,” but I like that he put two-and-two together and ventured that “to” sounds like “no,” just with a T. And out of the blue, he said “‘Teeth’ and ‘tail’ start with ‘T’.”
 So cool!

 In the past, I had tossed a few books because they were ratty, torn, and so out of shape.
 Now I mend them instead because I realize that they’re simply often-used, well-loved books by a little guy who can’t get enough of them.